UniStuttgart-VISUS/megamol/docs/manual.md

 All rights reserved.
 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
-• Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+- Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
-• Redistributions in binary form must reproduce the above copyright notice, this list of con- ditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+- Redistributions in binary form must reproduce the above copyright notice, this list of con- ditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-• Neither the name of zhe MegaMol Team, TU Dresden, University of Stuttgart, nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+- Neither the name of zhe MegaMol Team, TU Dresden, University of Stuttgart, nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

-THIS SOFTWARE IS PROVIDED BY THE MEGAMOL TEAM ”AS IS” AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WAR- RANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL THE MEGAMOL TEAM BE LIABLE FOR ANY DI- RECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAM- AGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSI- BILITY OF SUCH DAMAGE.
+THIS SOFTWARE IS PROVIDED BY THE MEGAMOL TEAM "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE MEGAMOL TEAM BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 ## Installation and Setup

-This chapter discusses installation and setup of MegaMol TM , either from the pre-built binary packages or from the source code repository.
+This chapter discusses installation and setup of MegaMol&trade; , either from the pre-built binary packages or from the source code repository.
 The later is, however, meant for experience users.
-MegaMol TM targets Microsoft Windows (Windows 7 or newer, x86 and x64) and Linux (x64) as supported environments.
+MegaMol&trade; targets Microsoft Windows (Windows 7 or newer, x86 and x64) and Linux (x64)
+as supported environments.
 Currently, Ubuntu is used as Linux distribution for development.
 Further platforms are not considered during the development.
-While MegaMol TM might work on further platforms, the development team will currently not grant any support for problems on these environments.
+While MegaMol&trade; might work on further platforms, the development team will currently not grant any support for problems on these environments.